ryreitsma/ansible-js-services-macbook/README.md

 *"msg: Agreeing to the Xcode/iOS license requires admin privileges, please re-run as root via sudo."*

 ### Edit the list of packages and fill in variables
-The variables file ```group_vars/all/packages.yml``` contains all the packages that are going to be installed.
+There are a few files which contain variables you need to edit to allow the install to run succesfully.
+Also, you can edit to install the things you need.
+The file ```group_vars/all/packages.yml``` contains all the packages that are going to be installed.
 Edit this list to your liking before running the script.
 Add the Github token and your Github login to ```group_vars/all/github.yml```.
 This is also where you can specify which repositories the script should clone and add to your MacBook.
 NOTE: you can only install repositories you've already forked from coolblue-development!

 Last, but not least, check ```group_vars/all/main.yml``` and fill in your MacBook login / username.